SpenceKonde/megaTinyCore/megaavr/extras/ATtiny_x27.md

   30 | External Clock  | OVERCLOCKED, may be unstable.
 Uses CLKI/PA3 as above.
   32 | External Clock  | OVERCLOCKED, may be unstable.
 Uses CLKI/PA3 as above.

-When external clock is used as system clock source, it cannot be used for any other purpose (obviously) - all control over that pin is taken by CLKCTRL.
+When external clock is used as system clock source, PA3 cannot be used for any other purpose (obviously) - all control over that pin is taken by CLKCTRL.

+All else being equal, your chances of reaching an aggressive overclock are better with external clock vs internal, and with the extended temperature range parts instead of normal ones.

 * The overclocked options at 24/25 MHz have been found to generally work around room temperature when running at 5v.
-For faster speeds, initial results seem to imply that the 2-series parts are significantly more capable of handling higher operating frequencies compared to the 0/1-series, and that with solid 5v supply, 32 MHz at room temperature may be good enough for practical use!
-Whereas the previous parts collapsed at around 30-32 MHz running from internal oscillator, that isn't seen until the mid 30's on the 2-series parts.
-As always, external oscillators work more reliably than the internal one when overclocking, but they generally cost about as much as the microcontroller itself and are gross overkill (in terms of accuracy) for what most arduino folks want from them.
+For faster speeds, initial results seem to imply that the 2-series parts are significantly more capable of handling higher operating frequencies compared to the 0/1-series, and that with solid 5v supply, 32 MHz at room temperature may be good enough for practical use, even from the internal oscillator!
+Whereas the previous tinyAVR parts collapsed at around 30-32 MHz running from internal oscillator, that isn't seen until the mid 30's on the 2-series parts.

 The tuned options are new in 2.4.0 - see the [tuned internal oscillator guide](Ref_Tuning.md) for more information before using these options.
+They require running a tuning sketch on your chip.

 ## Overview
 The 24-pin 2-series benefit from fact that the Reset function can be moved to pin PB4, allowing PA0 to remain UPDI, while also having a proper hardware reset!
 Like the 24-pin 0/1-series, the VQFN-24 package is the only option, no doubt a disappointment to those hoping to assemble them at home.